 1,000+ Closings 267 Five-Star Reviews FastExpert 2026 Top Agent

-How to Sell a Home in Maricopa AZ
+How to Sell a Home in Maricopa AZ: Complete Seller Guide

 Real Broker LLC · Licensed in Arizona

-By James Sanson, REALTOR.
-Licensed Arizona REALTOR since August 2002.
+By James Sanson, REALTOR®.
+Licensed Arizona real estate agent since August 2002.
 Maricopa specialist since 2004.
 1,000+ closings.
 See our Maricopa listing experience and track record.

 Quick answer